The star-square relation and the generalized star-triangle relation from 3d supersymmetric dualities I: Generalized star-triangle

 \section{Generalized star-triangle}

-In this section, we study the generalized star-triangle relation \cite{Fisher1959, Stre_ka_2010} which reveals the duality of lattice spin models.
-The generalized star-triangle relation \cite{wegnerduality} depicted in Fig.\ref{GSTR} consists of three nearest neighbor interactions at the left and four interactions which are three nearest neighbors (dashed lines) and one triple interaction (broken circle) at the right.
+In this section, we study the generalized star-triangle relation \cite{Fisher1959, wegnerduality, Stre_ka_2010} which reveals the duality of lattice spin models.
+The duality appears between the nearest neighbor interacting model and a higher-spin interacting lattice spin model by showing the equality of their partition functions up to some coefficient.
+The generalized star-triangle relation depicted in Fig.\ref{GSTR} consists of three nearest neighbor interactions at the left and four interactions which are three nearest neighbors (dashed lines) and one triple interaction (broken circle) at the right.